The Computer Engineering course is a hefty educational investment.

-I took UPCAT, and passed Chemical Engineering admission to Los Baños campus of the University of the Philippines, but financial issues failed me.
+I took UPCAT and passed Chemical Engineering admission to the Los Baños campus of the University of the Philippines, but financial issues failed me.
 But I managed to secure another government scholarship and that techie course name from a list of eligible courses caught my attention.

-As a cutting edge program (for such reason the course got massive following in the ’90s), Computer Engineering does the unconventional way of proving one’s worth.
-Although projects are only shared in almost all disciplines, Computer Engineering students are driven by their innovative thinking and that technology unfounded yet are their masterpieces.
+As a cutting-edge program (for such reason the course got a massive following in the ’90s), Computer Engineering does the unconventional way of proving one’s worth.
+Although projects are only shared in almost all disciplines, Computer Engineering students are driven by their innovative thinking and that technology is unfounded yet is their masterpieces.

 When the first few “techno projects” were unveiled midway through the course and after half of the initial roster of enrollees have drifted away, enthusiasm suddenly emerged.
 Whether it’s our first foray of dealing with complicated circuits or fantasizing over our childhood chores of assembling our Lego blocks, the interest was there.